Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: b1.7.3
 Discontinued

 - [Tuinity](https://github.com/Spottedleaf/Tuinity) - PaperMC fork aimed at improving stability and performance at high player counts.
+Now merged into PaperMC as the issues that made SpottenLeaf create Tuinity have been resolved.
 Version: 1.13.2 - 1.17.1
-Currently Active
+Discontinued

 - [VoltaneSpigot](https://www.mc-market.org/threads/571429/) - A 1.8.8 based TacoSpigot fork with built-in 1.7 - 1.16 client support with multi-thread support, custom knockback editing, discord server integration, and a lot of factions based features.
 Version: 1.8.8
+Discontinued

+- [Wolf In a Bukkit](https://github.com/rowtn/wolf-in-a-bukkit) - Wolf in a Bukkit was an attempt to rewrite Bukkit under a new licence.
+Version: Unknown
 Discontinued

 - [wSpigot](https://www.mc-market.org/resources/6874/)* - wSpigot is a 1.7.10 Paper fork with custom knockback profiles, built-in 1.8 client support, and a lot of HCF based features/optimizations.